 The one-hectare government-owned site includes the Police Citizens Youth Club (PCYC), the South Sydney Aboriginal Corporation Resource Centre and other health and fitness facilities as well as a large area of open space.

 There is the opportunity for the staged redevelopment of the site which could enable the Police Citizens Youth Club (PCYC) to continue activities in

 their existing leased building in the southern end of the site.The redevelopment also has the potential to support the revitalisation of the Waterloo social housing estate over the next 15 to 20 years.

 The precinct will now be investigated for rezoning through the State Significant Precinct process.

-With support from the City of Sydney and state government agencies, the Department of Planning and Environment (the Department) has prepared a list of requirements for community, technical, economic and environmental studies of the site.
+With support from the City of Sydney and state government agencies, the Department of Planning and Environment (the Department) has prepared a list of Study Requirements for community, technical, economic and environmental studies of the site.

-Once the requirements are finalised, FACS will undertake these studies, consulting with the community at key stages.
+FACS will undertake these studies, consulting with the community at key stages.
 FACS will then prepare a proposal which will be lodged with the Department for review.
 Initial reviews will be carried out to ensure that the requirements for each study have been met, before the study is publicly exhibited.